Bobbers1/Robert_repo1/How to_debugInThonny_Snickerdoodles.md

 # how-to :: DO THE THING
 ---
 ## Overview
-Why we care, what this will allow us to do, etc...
+Debugging will allow us to proof read our code to see if it's working or if we missed anything.

-### Estimated Time Cost: x.x hrs (round to nearest 0.1)
+### Estimated Time Cost: 0.1 hrs (round to nearest 0.1)

 ### Prerequisites:

-- Something you should know beforehand...
-- Something you will need installed beforehand...
+- Birdseye is one of Thonny's ,not built in, debugger which needs to be installed separately.

 ### Procedure:
-1. Step blah blah blah, and/or...
-1. Step, with `inline code`, and/or...
+1. Go to Tools --> Manage plug-ins
+2. Search "birdseye" and then enter
+3. Click on the link after it says "Try opening the package directly:"
+4. Click Install
+5. Go to Run --> Debug current script (birdeye)
+6.

 1. Step, with
-    ```

     generic code block or terminal command
-    ```

    and/or...
     ```python
     print("this that Python tho")